hyssong/hyssong.github.io/_pages/about.md

   - /about.html
 ---

-I study brain-wide dynamics supporting ongoing cognitive experiences.
-Using naturalistic fMRI with behavioral experiments in humans, I investigate a variety of cognitive processes, including episodic memory, attentional engagement, comprehension, and causal reasoning [google scholar](https://scholar.google.com/citations?user=spIErR8AAAAJ&hl=en&oi=ao).
+I study how we comprehend narratives and the underlying brain-wide dynamics and computations that support the process.
+Using functional neuroimaging, behavioral experiments, and computational modeling, my work investigates various cognitive processes in narrative comprehension, including causal reasoning, episodic memory, and attentional engagement.
+The goal of my research is to understand our rich and dynamic cognitive experiences by uncovering their neural mechanisms.

+I received a PhD from the University of Chicago, working with [Monica Rosenberg](https://cablab.uchicago.edu/) and [Yuan Chang Leong](https://mcnlab.uchicago.edu/).
+I am an incoming postdoctoral research fellow at the [Center for Theoretical and Computational Neuroscience](https://ctcn.wustl.edu/) at Washington University in St. Louis.
+I am passionate about open science and across-field collaborations.